adarshplus/ChorDoorCodeacademyProject/README.md

 # ChorDoorCodeacademyProject

-This a one of the tasks provided by codeacademy web development.
+This is one of the tasks provided by codeacademy web development course.